Pros and Cons of Owner Building

 Having just finished totally updating the ever-popular title, The Complete Book of Owner Building in South Africa I am left wondering whether owner building is a good idea or not.
 We’ve completed the exercise three times, and not once made any money, or in fact, even got our money back on any of the projects.
 So why would it be a good idea for you?
 You might perhaps see it as a challenge?
 Or maybe it is an opportunity for you to prove you can do it better than me.
 Maybe you’d do it just because you can!
 If you get it right, you could save yourself a lot of money and end up with your dream house.

-Now if you’re wondering why this would persuade you to buy the new version of the book (which will, I believe be available from Random House Struik sometime during 2012 (reprinted/updated 2018) … hopefully, before the world ends), the one thing these owner building exercises did teach us was what not to do!
+Now if you’re wondering why this would persuade you to buy the new version of the book (which will, I believe be available from Random House Struik sometime during 2012 (reprinted/updated 2018) … hopefully, before the world ends), the one thing these building exercises did teach us was what not to do!
 With this knowledge, we have put together a title which hopefully will help you achieve your dreams.
 We have also discussed every aspect of construction in relation to the local national building regulations.
 And there are lots of good ideas and beautiful photographs of other people’s construction projects and finished homes and gardens.

 Our First Owner Building Challenge